 Every student responds to the challenges of college differently.
-If this is the first time your child has left home for any period of time, the transition may include periods of feeling lonely, isolated, apprehensive, and insecure.
-It is important to listen to your child's feelings and reinforce personal strengths.
-Encourage your child's involvement with other students in campus activities and remember the personalities of your child.
+If this is the first time your student has left home for any period of time, the transition may include periods of feeling lonely, isolated, apprehensive, and insecure.
+It is important to listen to your student's feelings and reinforce personal strengths.
+Encourage your student's involvement with their peers in campus activities, and remember the personality of your student.
 Family members and students can work together to develop a new more adult relationship of mutual respect, sharing stories, and enjoying the college years.
-Family still represents important guidelines for decision making, even as your child matures towards adult independence.
+Family still represents important guidelines for decision making, even as your student matures towards adult independence.

 What is homesickness?

-Homesickness is a longing for home, familiarity and security, and may be experienced as physical symptoms of nausea and sleeplessness, and psychological symptoms of apprehension or sadness.
-Speaking directly to your child about losses and sadness may decrease feelings of homesickness.
-It is also important to encourage your child to establish a sense of security in the new environment, by developing new friendships, connecting with faculty members, or speaking with the Resident Assistants (RAs), Orientation Leaders (OLs), or peer mentors.
+Homesickness is a longing for home, familiarity and security, and may be experienced as physical symptoms of nausea and sleeplessness, and psychological symptoms such as anxiety and depression.
+Speaking directly to your student about losses and sadness may decrease feelings of homesickness.
+It is also important to encourage your student to establish a sense of security in the new environment, by developing new friendships, connecting with faculty members, or speaking with the Resident Assistants (RAs), Orientation Leaders (OLs), or peer mentors.
 Homesickness, regarded as a typical part of the transition to college, may occur within the first six weeks, or as late as the second semester of the first year.
 Referral to the PCC is suggested if the symptoms begin to interfere with the student's functioning.

-What is the best way to arrange for counseling services for my child?
+What is the best way to arrange for counseling services for my student?